Konamiman/M80dotNet/README.md

 Download the latest release and choose the variant you want to use:

-* **Portable:** Consists of multiple `.dll` files and runs on any platform having the .NET Core 3.1 runtime installed.
+* **Portable:** Consists of multiple `.dll` files and runs on any platform having [the .NET Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed.
-* **Framework-dependant:** Single file, platform-specific applications that also require the .NET Core 3.1 runtime to be installed.
+* **Framework-dependant:** Single file, platform-specific applications that also require the .NET Core Runtime 3.1 to be installed.
 This is the perhaps the most convenient variant for frequent use.
-* **Standalone:** Single file, platform-specific applications that have the .NET Core runtime built-in and thus have no dependencies (at the expense of much bigger file sizes).
-These may be convenient for casual usage, or if you just want to give it a try before installing the .NET runtime.
+* **Self-contained:** Single file, platform-specific applications that have the .NET Core Runtime built-in and thus have no dependencies (at the expense of much bigger file sizes).
+These may be convenient for casual usage, or if you just want to give it a try before installing the .NET Runtime.

 Place the chosen variant in a PATH-accessible directory and then run